-- ^{7.43.} The Howard Academy Trust will ensure that all staff have an awareness of mental health problems and be aware in some cases, that it can be an indicator that a child has suffered or is at risk of suffering abuse, neglect, or exploitation.
-Staff are aware of how children's experiences, can impact on their mental health, behaviour, and education. - ^{7.44.} Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences (ACES), this can have a lasting impact throughout childhood, adolescence and into adulthood.
-It is important that staff are aware of how these children's experiences, can impact on their mental health, behaviour, and education. - ^{7.45.} Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem.
-Staff however, are 'well placed' to identify behaviour suggestive of a mental health problem or being at risk of developing one. - ^{7.46.} If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following their child protection policy, and speaking to the designated safeguarding lead or a deputy.
+- The Howard Academy Trust will ensure that all staff have an awareness of mental health problems and be aware that in some cases they can be an indicator that a child has suffered, or is at risk of suffering, abuse, neglect, or exploitation.
+Staff are aware of how childrens' experiences, can impact on their mental health, behaviour, and education. - Where children have suffered abuse, neglect and exploitation, or other potentially traumatic adverse childhood experiences (ACES), this can have a lasting impact throughout

+- childhood, adolescence and into adulthood.
+It is important that staff are aware of how these experiences can impact on children's mental health, behaviour, and education. - Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem.
+Staff, however, are 'well placed' to identify behaviour suggestive of a mental health problem or being at risk of developing one. - If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following their child protection policy, and speaking to the designated safeguarding lead or a deputy.